Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 (trust me, I've done this more than once!).

 ## Orientation of other components
-The LED (if fitted) and Schottky Diode need to be orientaed correctly.
+The LED (if fitted) and Schottky Diode need to be orientated correctly.
 The location for the LED has a "+" on the board to indicate the anode.
 Most LEDs are marked with a green line on the cathode (negative) end of the component.

-The Schottky Diode position on the board is marked D1 and has a vertical line on the PCB, indicating the cathode side of the diode, The diode will also have a vertical line on one side which also indicates the cathode, like in the image below (the code printed on your diode may be differnet)...
+The Schottky Diode position on the board is marked D1 and has a vertical line on the PCB, indicating the cathode side of the diode, The diode will also have a vertical line on one side which also indicates the cathode, like in the image below (the code printed on your diode may be different)...

 ![Schottky Diode](https://github.com/Peterkn2001/ATtiny-Programmer/blob/main/images/Schottky_Diode.jpg)

 # The ATtiny Firmware
 The firmware for the ATtiny85 is here:

 https://github.com/Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/blob/main/ATtiny-Firmware/Hardware_Watchdog_v1_5.ino

-The firmware allows two values to be defined for both the initial (startup) delay and the hearbeat timeout.
+The firmware allows two values to be defined for both the initial (start-up) delay and the heartbeat timeout.

-When the device first boots, the onboard LED of the hardware watchdog (if fitted) will be lit, and will go off when the intial delay has ended.
+When the device first boots, the onboard LED of the hardware watchdog (if fitted) will be lit, and will go off when the initial delay has ended.
-The hardware watchdog then listens for a regular hearbeat signal from the Wemos to confirm that the Wemos is still operating correctly.
+The hardware watchdog then listens for a regular heartbeat signal from the Wemos to confirm that the Wemos is still operating correctly.
-If no heartbeat signal is recieved before the heartbeat timeout delay period ends then the device will reboot the Wemos (and the hardware watchdog).
+If no heartbeat signal is received before the heartbeat timeout delay period ends then the device will reboot the Wemos (and the hardware watchdog).

-The initial startup delay is to allow the Wemos to perform all of the void startup actions (initialising sensors, connecting to WiFi etc) before the void loop executes.
+The initial start-up delay is to allow the Wemos to perform all of the void start-up actions (initialising sensors, connecting to WiFi etc) before the void loop executes.
 The void loop needs to trigger a heartbeat signal to the selected GPIO pin (preferably using a non-blocking timer such as SimpleTimer) to prevent the hardware watchdog from rebooting the Wemos and staring the process over again.

-The first reboot would occur once both the inital startup delay and the heartbeat delay have expired.
+The first reboot would occur once both the initial start-up delay and the heartbeat delay have expired.

-To avoid having to re-flash the ATtiny86 processor with differnet firmware for different situations, the firmware allows two differnet starup and heratbeat intervals to be defined, which can be selected by applying a solder bridge to the relevant pads on the PCB.
-This is all explained in the commenst of the ATtiny code.
+To avoid having to re-flash the ATtiny86 processor with different firmware for different situations, the firmware allows two different start up and heartbeat intervals to be defined, which can be selected by applying a solder bridge to the relevant pads on the PCB.
+This is all explained in the comments of the ATtiny code.

 You will need additional hardware to be able to flash the AYtiny85 processor.
 Some of the hardware sold for this purpose on the internet isn't actually suitable for this task, and the best solutions use an Arduino Uno or Nano.
-As wiring-up and programming an Arduino for thios task each time you want to re-flash an ATtiny is messy and time-consuming I designed and built my own solution.
+As wiring-up and programming an Arduino for this task each time you want to re-flash an ATtiny is messy and time-consuming I designed and built my own solution.
 See the "Links to associated projects" section below for further details.

-**Note that it is important to selct the correct processor type and clock frequency (8 MHz), and to burn the bootloader before uploading the firmware.
+**Note that it is important to select the correct processor type and clock frequency (8 MHz), and to burn the bootloader before uploading the firmware.
-If the initial startup and heratbeat timing is much longer or shorter than expected then the wrong clock frequency has probably been used.**
+If the initial start-up and heartbeat timing is much longer or shorter than expected, then the wrong clock frequency has probably been used.**

 # Selecting the Heartbeat Pin

-Only one of the five pairs of heartbeat solder pads should be bridged (but if no pads are bridged then the the watchdog will constantly reboot once the startub and heartbead delay periods have passed)
+Only one of the five pairs of heartbeat solder pads should be bridged (but if no pads are bridged then the watchdog will constantly reboot once the start-up and heartbeat delay periods have passed)

 ![Hearbeat_Solder_Pads](https://github.com/Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/blob/main/images/Heartbeat_solder_pads.jpg)